Early Detection of Cerebral Palsy

 Why Wait and See is Not a Good Idea

 Brain plasticity is the brain’s ability to reorganize itself by forming new neural pathways and connections.
-This process, also known as neuroplasticity, takes place throughout life, with the greatest activity taking place prior to the age of five.
-Brain plasticity makes a baby’s brain highly responsive to new experiences or to changes in their environment, shaping and developing their brain in new ways.
-For children with an injury or who have been born with a brain abnormality, brain plasticity allows nerve cells in the brain to compensate by “rewiring” themselves.
-It is for this reason that not only early diagnosis but early intervention is so important!
-Evidence points to the fact that early intervention influences how the brain makes pathways and connections.
-Not only is early therapy important but therapy that is designed specifically for cerebral palsy can make a big difference.
+This process, also known as neuroplasticity, occurs throughout life, with the greatest activity occurring before age five.
+Brain plasticity makes a baby’s brain highly responsive to new experiences and changes in their environment, shaping and developing it in new ways.
+For children with an injury or those born with a brain abnormality, brain plasticity allows nerve cells to compensate by “rewiring” themselves.
+It is for this reason that not only early diagnosis but also early intervention is so important!
+Evidence suggests that early intervention influences how the brain forms pathways and connections.
+Not only is early therapy important, but therapy that is designed specifically for cerebral palsy can make a big difference.

 why not